dbbuilder/PSHCommitteeSite/README.md

 ## License

-This project is property of the Washington State Department of Commerce.
+This project is property of the PSH Advisory Committee and the Washington State Department of Commerce.